CaiLiLab/MuRaL/README.md

 ```

 ### 4. Scale MuRaL-predicted mutation rates to per base per generation rates <a name="Scaling">
 The raw MuRaL-predicted mutation rates are not mutation rates per bp per generation.
 To obtain a mutation rate per bp per generation for each nucleotide, one can scale the MuRaL-predicted rates using reported genome-wide DNM mutation rate and spectrum per generation.
-First, use the tool `calc_mu_scaling_factor` to calculate scaling factors for specific groups of sites (e.g. A/T sites, C/G sites).
-Then use the scaling factors to scale mutation rates in prediction files via the tool `scale_mu`.
+First, use the command `calc_mu_scaling_factor` to calculate scaling factors for specific groups of sites (e.g. A/T sites, C/G sites).
+Then use the scaling factors to scale mutation rates in prediction files via the command `scale_mu`.

 Note that we cannot compare, nor add up raw predicted rates from different MuRaL models (e.g. A/T model and C/G model), but we can do that with scaled mutation rates.